Codyvanzandt/beautiful-jekyll/_posts/2020-12-01-advent-of-code-1.md

 ## The Naive Itertools Solution

-This solution is *almost* the same as the Naive Solution, but instead of building the pairs `(a,b)` yourself, we lean on a piece of fast and reliable code built right into Python: the combinations function from the itertools module:
+This solution is *almost* the same as the Naive Solution, but instead of building the pairs `(a,b)` ourselves, we lean on a piece of fast and reliable code built right into Python: the combinations function from the itertools module: